flashbots/suave-specs/specs/rigil/README.md

 # About SUAVE

-SUAVE - Single Unifying Auction for Value Expression - is a platform for building MEV applications such as OFAs and block builders in a decentralized and private way.
+SUAVE - Single Unifying Auction for Value Expression - is a platform for building MEV applications such as OFAs, block builders, and intent executors in a decentralized and private way.
 SUAVE does not replace other blockchains: it is intended to aggregate and coordinate all the things that ultimately change the state of other chains.

 Read more about SUAVE:
 - https://writings.flashbots.net/the-future-of-mev-is-suave